 - The Village Lodge Mammoth, for the best-located hotel

 - Juniper Springs Resort, for the best budget-friendly hotel

 I mentioned earlier that there are public campgrounds at the base of Big Pine Lakes.
 There are permits to camp as well in John Muir Wilderness, which is separate from the public campgrounds before the trail.

 When we were there, we popped by the campgrounds and they looked really great.
 Situated along the river, they’re tucked under the trees and well-covered.
 They were all really full this last summer, I’d imagine you need to book far in advance.

 The two main campgrounds at the base of the trail are Big Pine Creek Campground and Big Pine Canyon.
 They are family-friendly and great as a base for exploring this area.
 If you stay there, you could easily walk to the trailhead early in the morning.

 The trail in total is around 13 miles as a loop if you plan to do all lakes.
 We only hiked to the second lake, which put us at around 11 miles round trip.
 See this map on AllTrails.
 We started the hike at 7 am and it put us at the second lake around 11 am.
 We made it back to the car by around 2 pm.

 The first part of the trail is unrelenting.
 Straight uphill and steep, this part of the trail was the hardest.
 You’re also exposed to the sun the entire time unless you leave early enough.
-I wish we would have honestly even started in the dark to miss the exposure of the sun.
+I honestly wish we would have even started in the dark to miss the exposure to the sun.
 The views are beautiful as the sun starts to rise higher and higher.